Skip to main content

 Networking Receptions

-CMF affinity groups, the Latinx Affinity Network (LAN) and the Michigan Forum for African Americans in Philanthropy (MFAAP) are each hosting receptions for current and prospective members.
+The Michigan Forum for African Americans in Philanthropy (MFAAP), a CMF affinity group, is hosting a reception for current and prospective members.
 In addition, attendees who identify as Asian American and Pacific Islanders are invited to a first-time conference convening.
-Stay tuned for details on these and other special gatherings taking place during the conference.

 Wednesday, Nov.
 8